Persistent Physical Symptoms

 3. Impact

 This pilot started in April 2024 and is expected to initially run for two years.
 Our impact will be shared as the pilot progresses.
-This case study video shows a patient who was supported through Ways to Wellness’ long term conditions project , but she also explains the impact of her chronic pain, and how social prescribing from Ways to Wellness has helped her:
+This case study video shows a patient who was supported through Ways to Wellness foundational Long-term Conditions project, but she also explains the impact of her chronic pain, and how social prescribing from Ways to Wellness helped her:

 This project started in April 2024 and evaluation is currently being planned in detail.
 This is expected to include: